 Once downloaded, start the app and click the ‘store’ button.

 Once you’re in the store, search for whatever it is you’re interested in.

 Once you find a podcast you want to subscribe too, just click on the subscribe button.
 Every time a new podcast is released it should download automatically to your phone.

 Most of the FOAM websites produce new material on a regular basis.
 To save you having to visit the site to check if new amterial has been released, you can use something called a feed reader that will collect all the new material from all your favourite websites in one place.
 I used to recommend Google Reader but it’s shutting down in July 2013 and I’m now suggesting feedly as a good alternative.

-Once you’ve added feedly to your internet browser or downloaded the app to your phone or tablet then you can add the websites you’re interested by either clicking on the RSS symbol on the website
+Once you’ve added feedly to your internet browser (usually as an ‘extension’) or downloaded the app to your phone or tablet then you can add the websites you’re interested by either clicking on the RSS symbol on the website

 or copying and pasting the website URL into the search box